 Dr. Aaron Schwaab now offers a minimally invasive LINX treatment for gastroesophageal reflux disease (GERD).
 Please click here to see Dr. Schwaab’s video explaining the LINX procedure.

 Antacids and other medication may reduce GERD symptoms, however studies suggest long-term use of GERD medication might be risky.
 Beyond the risks of long-term proton-pump inhibitor (PPI) use, about 40 percent of GERD sufferers continue to have symptoms while taking medication for GERD, according to a study by the American Gastroenterological Association Institute.

-To learn more about the LINX procedure or to make an appointment with Dr. Schwaab, please call the Stoughton Hospital General Surgery Clinic at (608) 873-2266.
+To learn more about the LINX procedure or to make an appointment with Dr. Schwaab, please call the Stoughton Health General Surgery Clinic at (608) 873-2266.

 What is GERD?